 - At most clothing stores you have the option of a 6 month account offered interest-free.
 Or choose an extended payment plan of 12 to 24 months for which you will be charged interest.
 It is in your…well… interest to stick to the 6 month payment plan to avoid running up a high tab of interest on your credit purchases.

 - Beware of other fees.
 Most department stores also charge you a monthly fee as lost card protection.
 There may also be other fees such as club membership fees or subscription fees for a monthly magazine.
 These costs may be optional, so be sure to opt out in case you can avoid paying these costs.

-- The interest rates charged by the banks fluctuates dependant on the current interest rates in to broader economic sphere.
+- The interest rates charged by the banks fluctuates dependent on the current interest rates in to broader economic sphere.
 So beware that you could pay more charges on what is already owing in your account.

-It’s not all doom and gloom in the world of clothing store credit cards.
+In summary it’s not all doom and gloom in the world of clothing store credit cards.
 If you are a disciplined card holder, having an account at a clothing store can help you to get a good credit record.

 If you buy on account but pay instalments regularly you will be doing your credit records a favor by showing that you are a responsible credit holder.